Advertisement

 Don't overdo it.

 Probably one of the best tips to minimize the appearance of pores is to not go overboard with a pore-specific skin care routine.
-Celebrity dermatologist Tina Alster, M.D., FAAD, and the creator and co-founder of The A Method, notes that "scrubbing, excessive exfoliation, or overuse of alcohol or acid-containing toners is not recommended…" Not only do they irritate the skin but can encourage oil production, which "will stretch the pores and lead to their enlarged appearance."
+Celebrity dermatologist Tina Alster, M.D., FAAD, and the creator and co-founder of The A Method, notes that "scrubbing, excessive exfoliation, or overuse of alcohol or acid-containing toners is not recommended…" Not only do they irritate the skin, but they can encourage oil production, which "will stretch the pores and lead to their enlarged appearance."

 Skip the pore strips.